marcuspang/mina-bls-12-381/README.md

 ## Problems

-1. `Fp` is not working as expected, main issue is with managing 6 limbs for 384 bits
+1. Most code beyond Fp6 is over constraints, steps to modularize the logic is still in progress.
+See `src/fp6-program.ts` for an example of the inverse program split up into 3 smaller ones
 2. Need to do more rigorous checks in pairing implementation, currently it is loosely based off of `noble-bls12-381`, which is archived
 3. Most of the code is not optimized